A Euclid style algorithm for MacMahon's partition analysis: The Maple package CTEuclid

-Aardal and Lenstra can show that $P$ contains no integer vectors in 0.01 seconds while the Branch and Bound method takes more than 8139 seconds.
-When dealing with this problem, CTEuclid gives 398 terms and returns $0$ in about 0.4 seconds.
+Aardal and Lenstra show that $P$ contains no integer vectors in 0.01 second of cpu time while the Branch and Bound method takes more than 8139 seconds of cpu time.
+When dealing with this problem, \texttt{CTEuclid} gives 398 terms and returns $0$ in about 0.4 seconds of cpu time.
 The advantage of our algorithm is that we can compute the number $\# P$ for different $a_0$ in about the same time.
-For instance, if $a_0=89643481 \times 1001$, CTEuclid stile gives 398 terms and returns 94267024658624993843 in about 0.4 seconds.
-It is worth noting that many of the 398 terms cancels with only 118 terms left.
-It might be interesting to understand how these terms cancels with each other.
-We also tried random examples with $100000 \le a_i \le 2500000$, the performance is not nice when $n\ge 5$.
+For instance, if $a_0=89643481 \times 1001$, \texttt{CTEuclid} still gives 398 terms and returns 94267024658624993843 in about 0.4 seconds.
+It is worth noting that many of the 398 terms cancel with only 118 terms left.
+It might be interesting to understand how these terms cancel with each other.
+We also tried random examples with $100000 \le a_i \le 2500000$; The performance is not nice when $n\ge 5$.
+The algorithm does not seem to be of polynomial time.

 The above examples show that even if the final answer is simple, the middle step may give complicated results.
-We make the following observation: Step 1 takes no time; Step 2 is the most important step, where we hope the number of terms $nt$ we get is small; Step 3 of eliminating the slack variables is the most time consuming step, and its running time is almost linear to $nt$.
+We make the following observation: Step 1 takes no time; Step 2 is the most important step, where we hope the number of terms $nt$ we get is small; Step 3 of dispelling the slack variables is the most time consuming step.
+Its running time is almost linear to $nt$.
 This leads to the following two technical treatment when dealing with complicated or even benchmark problems.

-\begin{enumerate} \item In step 2, we save some data for later use: the data for every 1000 terms we obtained are saved in different files, the data for all bad denominator factors are saved in a file.
+\begin{enumerate} \item In Step 2, we save some data for later use: the number $nt$ and the data for every 1000 terms we obtained are saved in different files, and the data for all bad denominator factors are saved in a file.

-\item The running time for step 3 can be estimated according to the size of the data we saved in step 2. \end{enumerate}
+\item The running time for Step 3 is estimated as a linear function of $nt$.
+This information helps us to decide if we shall stop and try to use some tricks to reduce the number $nt$. \end{enumerate}